How to Make a Kissing Ball

 The holidays are the perfect time of the year to get into the crafting spirit.
 It’s so much fun to decorate your home with handmade décor items.
 Homemade gifts are always appreciated and it’s fun to pull out the Christmas decorations every year and come across the fun ornaments and crafts that were made by family members many years ago.

-inexpensive supplies to make a fun holiday decor
+Top down image of inexpensive supplies to make a kissing ball.

 • 6 inch Styrofoam ball